dnsimple/dnsimple-support/content/articles/why-not-web-hosting.markdown

 ---
 title: Why we don't offer web hosting services
-excerpt: Some of the reasons DNSimple doesn't offer web hosting services.
+excerpt: Some reasons DNSimple doesn't offer web hosting services.
 categories:
 - DNSimple
 ---

 # Why we don’t offer web hosting services

 Traditionally, DNS registrars offered domains bundled with a hosting solution as part of a basic package.
 This gave the user a few MegaBytes of disk space exposed by an HTTP server and accessible with a FTP client.
 The idea behind this was that the user could have their personal HTML static site bundled with the registrar’s offerings.
-However, this confuses people who don't deeply understand these technologies.
+However, this can confuse people who don't deeply understand these technologies.

 We don't offer web hosting because: